Babas10/ADA_JEX2017/Project/README.md

 Secondly we would like to see if new problem have appeared and other dissapeared or have been solved.
 It would be possible to analyse this by finding sudden increase/decrease in frequency of specific terms.

 Story:
 -

 Motivation:
--If would be very interesting to see if some problems appeared / dissapeared in some part of the world before other.
+-It would be very interesting to see if some problems appeared / dissapeared in some part of the world before other.
 -How did our percpetion of healthy has evolved ?
 (When a developing country becomes a developed country people can focus on different problems.
 Before the bottom of the pyramid is fullfilled it is not possible to address problems in the top of the pyramid)